enerc/VulkanXMRMiner/README.md

 # Windows TDR
 When mining under Windows and using optimized settings, the driver might reset and the miner will stop with the error "Device Lost".
 This is caused by the Timeout Detection and Recovery feature triggered when a kernel works for more than 2 seconds.<br/>
-Either change the TdrDelay key in HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers or create a TdrLevel entry with value 0 (TdrLevelOff).
+Either change the TdrDelay key in HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers or create a TdrLevel entry with value 0 (TdrLevelOff).<br/>
+The file TdrLevel.reg will change the Windows registry to proper settings.

 # Configuration
 When entering the miner, a setup menu will be shown if there are no config.json file there.<br />